 Back in 2000 I remember helping out my sister with her “national heritage” preservation pre-thesis survey done in University of Santo Tomas’ College of Architecture and Fine Arts (CFAD) and College of Architecture.
 One of which includes Manila Metropolitan Theater‘s restoration — to gather data in detail from the point view of these students, the debate between refurbishment or ripping the historical building instead and layout a modern blueprint.
 Most of the responses equate the value for restoration.

 A few facts about the Manila Metropolitan Theater:

 The Met as popularly known tagged Manila during its frolic days as the “Milan of Asia”.
 The prestigious building is located in Padre Burgos Avenue across Liwasang Bonifacio and the Manila Central Post Office.
-The building was grounded in 1931, designed by Filipino architect Juan M. Arellano whose influences with art-deco architecture dominates the perspectives of The Met’s interior and exterior outline.
+The building was grounded in 1931, designed by Filipino architect Juan M. Arellano, whose influences with art-deco architecture dominate the perspectives of The Met’s interior and exterior outline.
 The Manila Metropolitan Theater holds a capacity of 1670 (846 orchestra, 116 in loge, and 708 in balcony.)

 Commissioned artists made the art deco style more intrinsic:

 Francesco Riccardo Monti (Italian sculptor) – bronze sculptures (facade)